Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Symplectic invariants in the case

 \subsection{Description of the invariants}

 As it is the case in our example, we will assume that $(M,\omega)$ is a compact connected symplectic manifold; in the non-compact case, the polygonal invariant is not exactly a polygon in the usual sense.
 Let $F = (J,H)$ be a simple semitoric system on $(M,\omega)$.
 The first invariant is extremely simple; it is the number $m_f$ of focus-focus critical values of $F$, which in our case is equal to one.
 Consequently, and since the notation becomes heavy when there is more than one focus-focus critical value, we will only state the definitions of the other invariants in the case $m_f = 1$.
+We only explain here the main ingredients appearing in these invariants; for a precise account on these, we refer the reader to \cite{PelVuSemi,SepeVN}.